cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/mobymask-only.md

   CERC_L2_NODE_HOST=
   CERC_L2_NODE_PORT=

-  # URL to get CSV with credentials for accounts on L1 to perform txs on L2
+  # URL (fixturenet-eth-bootnode-lighthouse) to get CSV with credentials for accounts on L1 to perform txs on L2
   CERC_L1_ACCOUNTS_CSV_URL=

   # OR